Cross-Architecture Knowledge Distillation: Experiments

 \textbf{(4) Applications on other tasks.} The proposed cross-architecture KD method also performs well on other tasks.
 As shown in Tab. \ref{tab:other_tasks}, our method is evaluated on three visual tasks including object detection~\cite{ren2015faster}, instance segmentation~\cite{he2017mask} and face anti-spoofing~\cite{zhang2020celeba}.

-For detection and segmentation, three popular student backbones are used, namely, ResNet50, ResNet101 and ResNext101.
-We follow the recent protocol of the COCO database~\cite{lin2014microsoft} and report the standard COCO metric average precision (AP).
+For detection and segmentation, we follow the recent protocol of the COCO database~\cite{lin2014microsoft} and report average precision (AP).
 Note that AP in segmentation is computed using mask intersection over union (IoU).
-According to the experimental results in Tab. \ref{tab:other_tasks}, the proposed method shows superiority compared with the conventional KD method.
+The proposed method shows superiority compared with the conventional KD method in Tab. \ref{tab:other_tasks}.
 For the conventional KD method Logits, the performance of the cross-architecture mode is even worse than the performance of the homologous-architecture mode.
 This further manifests that our method effectively solves the mismatching problem of cross-architecture KD.
 In addition, for face anti-spoofing, which is a binary classification task, we adopt ResNet18, Inception-v3 and ResNext26 as the backbones of the student.
 Equal Error Rate (EER) is reported as the evaluation metric.
 And the experiments are conducted on CelebA-Spoof~\cite{zhang2020celeba}, which is one of the largest datasets for face anti-Spoofing.
 It is worth mentioning that there exist few useful information of class correlation on the binary classification task.
 Hence, conventional KD method Logits has marginal enhancement on the student.
 In contrast, the proposed method also obtains a satisfactory performance from Tab. \ref{tab:other_tasks}.
 It is interesting to notice that, though the proposed method is designed for the classification task, it has good generalization when it is directly applied to other tasks such as detection and segmentation.